BeanHubbleday/SysAdminScripts/README.md

-# Useful System Administrator Scripts
+# Useful Systems Administrator Scripts
 A collection of my scripts, that could be useful for other system administrators.